Customs Consolidation Act 1853: Passage

 The bill had its first reading in the House of Lords on 11 August 1853.
 The bill had its second reading in the House of Lords on 15 August 1853 and was committed to a committee of the whole house, which met and reported on 15 August 1853, with amendments.
 The bill had its third reading in the House of Lords on 19 August 1853, and passed, without amendments.

 The amended bill was considered and agreed to by the House of Commons on 19 August 1853.

 The bill was granted royal assent on 20 August 1853.

-Legacy
+Subsequent developments

 The act was amended by several acts in the following sessions, including: